Skip to content

 When business size impacts organizational structure

-You may be surprised to learn that the overall process of creating an organizational structure is the same regardless of employee headcount.
+You may be surprised to learn that the overall process of creating an organizational structure in a business plan is the same regardless of employee headcount.
 And there is no definitive, black-and-white answer to the ideal organizational structure or the number of layers according to your business size.

 Instead, the optimal structure is about what will help deliver your customer promise most effectively.